-🎀 Possible Advantage: Not true in all states, but in some states, as soon as you are approved, you can begin getting assistance.
+🎀 Possible Advantage: Not true in all states, but in some states, as soon as you are approved, you can begin getting assistance right away.
 You do not have to wait for an agency to place someone.
 For example, if the date of your Medicaid eligibility is in January, but the paperwork is not all processed and in place til March, you may be able to start tracking caregiver hours in January, and then submit three months of timesheets at once.

 🎀 Disadvantage: Takes time and energy to screen and select attendants

-🎀 Disadvantage: You will need to take responsibility for the paperwork, or to find a friend or family member who is willing to take on this role.
-Most of the paperwork is in the first few months.
-Once you figure out the system, it gets a lot easier.
-You will have a caseworker who can answer questions and help guide you through the process.
+🎀 Disadvantage: You will need to take responsibility for the paperwork and timesheets, or to find a friend or family member who is willing to take on this role.
+Many readers report that there is a learning curve at the beginning.
+Once they figure out the system for timesheets, it gets easier and does not take much effort.

 🎀 Disadvantage: It can be work to find a caregiver.
 If your caregiver quits or does not show up for work, you can be left without help.

 🎀 Advantage/Disadvantage: The caregiver you chose must pass a background check for felonies or abuse crimes.
 (Other types of convictions may not be a problem).
 Maybe you think this is an advantage, maybe you don’t.

 🎀 Disadvantage: It takes time to complete the paperwork to hire a new caregiver.
 The first paycheck may not come for several weeks or longer.

 🎀 Disadvantage: It is common for people to run into problems with timesheets and payment, especially at the beginning.
 You have to learn to fill out the timesheets exactly right, and may have to work directly with the payroll company to work everything out and resolve problems so your caregivers get paid.
 This can be a headache.